 People often come to us trying to figure out what they should do over the next ten or twenty years.
 Others come to us saying they want to figure out “the right career for them”.

-The problem with all of this is that your plan is almost certainly going to change:
+The problem with all of this is that, as we’ve seen, your plan is almost certainly going to change:

-- You’ll learn more about what’s best for you.
-As we saw, it’s very hard to predict what you’re going to be good at ahead of time.
+- You’ll learn more about what’s best for you – it’s very hard to predict what you’re going to be good at ahead of time.

-Here we’ll explain how to take your shortlist of options from earlier and make a plan that’s both specific and flexible, while also avoiding too much risk.
+Here we’ll explain how to take your shortlist of options from earlier and make a plan that’s both specific and flexible, while reducing risk.

 The bottom line